The following is a real-life story submitted by a fellow blogger.

 First, real estate is not a get-rich-quick investment.

-The only people getting rich quick on real estate investing are those selling the strategies to unsuspecting investors.
+The only people getting rich quickly in real estate investing are those selling the strategies to unsuspecting investors.

 Another myth in real estate investing is that it’s a cash register, just ring the bell and watch the cash flow.